 How would a judge likely react to these new legal theories?
-Honorable Boyce F. Martin, Jr., of the Sixth Circuit Court of Appeals, in an essay written with Donya Khalili, outlines the ways in which a judge will weigh the issues.
+In Chapter 9, the Honorable Boyce F. Martin, Jr., of the Sixth Circuit Court of Appeals in an article written with Donya Khalili, outlines the ways in which a judge will weigh the issues.
 Martin, who authored the Sixth Circuit's majority opinion supporting affirmative action at the University of Michigan Law School in Grutter v.
-Bollinger, writes that "legacy admissions are problematic legally."81 He notes that the 1976 District Court opinion upholding legacy preferences in Rosenstock addressed the issue "in a scant five sentences" and is "neither binding nor persuasive to future courts."82
+Bollinger, writes that "legacy admissions are problematic legally."
+He notes that the 1976 district court opinion upholding legacy preferences in Rosenstock addressed the issue "in a scant five sentences" and is "neither binding nor persuasive to future courts."

 Martin says he will "not hazard to guess" what level of scrutiny a court will apply to legacy preferences, but he does note that the argument for applying strict scrutiny, given that legacy preferences are based on "bloodline" is advanced "eloquently" by Shadowen and Tulante.
 He also notes that it is possible that a court will apply heightened scrutiny on the principle that "to penalize a child's ability to get into a school based on whether his parent was able to get in ... would be unjust to the child because [he has] no control over this status."
-The third alternative is a "rational basis" test.83
+The third alternative is a "rational basis" test.
+82

-If strict scrutiny were applied, Martin writes, defenders of legacy preferences could not point to the diversity justification used for affirmative action, given that legacy admits are "overwhelmingly white" and are likely to enjoy a "socioeconomic status that matches the historically dominant groups on campus."84 Instead, legacy preferences are likely to be defended as a financial necessity, an argument, he says, that "evidence may not support."
-Even if evidence were produced, Martin notes, a judge might find that a school "could increase donations by alumni by other means that do not require discrimination."
-An appeal to maintaining "a sense of tradition and community" appears to Martin to be "a fairly weak argument."85
+If strict scrutiny were applied, Martin writes, defenders of legacy preferences could not point to the diversity justification used for affirmative action, given that legacy admits are "overwhelmingly white" and are likely to enjoy a "socioeconomic status that matches the historically dominant groups on campus."
+Instead, legacy preferences are likely to be defended as a financial necessity, an argument, he says, that "evidence may not support."
+Even if evidence were produced,

+Martin notes, a judge might find that a school "could increase donations by alumni by other means that do not require discrimination."
+An appeal to maintaining "a sense of tradition and community" appears to Martin to be "a fairly weak argument."84

-In addition to the legal strategy, there are public policy options for curtailing legacy preferences, notes journalist Peter Sacks, author of Tearing Down the Gates: Confronting the Class Divide in American Education.
+The volume concludes with Chapter 10, a public policy analysis written by journalist Peter Sacks, author of Tearing Down the Gates: Confronting the Class Divide in American Education.
 Various sporadic attempts have been made over the years to curtail legacy preferences, without success.
-In the early 1990s, Senator Bob Dole asked the U.S. Department of Education's Office for Civil Rights to investigate the legality of legacy preferences, but the department never followed up on the request.86 Likewise, in 2004, Senator Ted Kennedy proposed amending the Higher Education Act to require colleges to report the share of each entering class that were legacies, but he eventually backed down under pressure from higher education lobbyists.87
+In the early 1990s, Senator Bob Dole asked the U.S. Department of Education's Office for Civil Rights to investigate the legality of legacy preferences, but the department never followed up on the request.
+Likewise, in 2004, Senator Ted Kennedy proposed amending the Higher Education Act to require colleges to report the share of each entering class that were legacies, but he eventually backed down under pressure from higher education lobbyists.
+86